 - Cave 12 (Tin Tal or Teen Thal – „three storeys”) – vihara, one of latest Buddhist structures here, with three storeys.
 Upper hall contains five large sculptures of bodhisattvas, hall is flanked by seven Buddhas.

 - Cave 15 (Dasavatara – Cavern of the ten avatars) – built in the middle of the 8th century, two floors.
-Upper floor contains some of the most exquisite carvings.
-Initially started as a Buddhist vihara – it was shaped like open court with free-standing monolithic mandapa with two-storeyed cave temple at the rear.
-Cave contains exquisite sculptural groups depicting scenes of Hindu religious motifs including panels with five of Vishnu’s ten incarnations – avatars.
-Contains also one of famous Hindu artworks – Shiva as Nataraja, the Cosmic Dancer.
+The upper floor contains some of the most exquisite carvings.
+Initially started as a Buddhist vihara – it was shaped like an open court with free-standing monolithic mandapa with two-storeyed cave temple at the rear.
+The cave contains exquisite sculptural groups depicting scenes of Hindu religious motifs including panels with five of Vishnu’s ten incarnations – avatars.
+Contains also one of the famous Hindu artworks – Shiva as Nataraja, the Cosmic Dancer.

 - Cave 16 (Kailash Temple, Kailasanatha) – one of the highest achievements of ancient architecture worldwide, designed to resemble Mount Kailash – the abode of Lord Shiva.
-Created sometimes around 760 – 860 AD, started during the reign of Rashtrakuta kind Krishna I (ruled in 757 – 773).
-Although technically sculpted out of single rock, Kaliash Temple is free standing structure with many stories, two times larger in area than, f.e.
+Created sometime around 760 – 860 AD, started during the reign of Rashtrakuta king Krishna I (ruled in 757 – 773).
+Although technically sculpted out of a single rock, Kailash Temple is a free-standing structure with many stories, two times larger in area than, f.e.
 Parthenon in Athens.
-It is the largest monolithic human built structure of the world, up to 36,6 metres high.
+It is the largest monolithic human-built structure of the world, up to 36,6 meters high.
 Length of structure – 84,1 m, width – 47 m.

-Art historian Sharada Srinivasan considers that the work at such cave temple was started by levelling the area above the temple and exactly measuring the silouette of the future temple from above.
+Art historian Sharada Srinivasan considers that the work at such cave temple was started by leveling the area above the temple and exactly measuring the silhouette of the future temple from above.
 After that artisans started to carve down the rock as if it was cheese, immediately carving elaborate sculptures.
 Debris possibly was removed over temporary rock bridges.

 Temple starts with high entrance gate or gopuram.
 It serves as a screen between the sacred temple and the outer world.
-Behind the gopuram there opens a courtyard with three storeys high columned galleries.
+Behind the gopuram, there opens a courtyard with three stories high columned galleries.
 In the middle of this courtyard stand several buildings – also hewn out of the same monolithic cliff.
-Earlier there were flying bridges connecting galleries with the structures in the centre but these have collapsed now (or removed after the construction works were completed?).
+Earlier there were flying bridges connecting galleries with the structures in the center but these have collapsed now (or removed after the construction works were completed?).

-First after the gopuram comes a 7 metres high shrine to bull Nandi with two monolithic towers – Dhvajastambhas – flanking it.
+First, after the gopuram is a 7 meters high shrine to bull Nandi with two monolithic towers – Dhvajastambhas – flanking it.

-Next behind the Nandi image there is the largest structure inside the temple – large mandapa – hall of the temple and the main shrine of Kailash Temple, called Nandi Mandapa.
+Next, behind the Nandi image there is the largest structure inside the temple – large mandapa – hall of the temple and the main shrine of Kailash Temple, called Nandi Mandapa.
 Temple over the shrine rises up to 29,3 m high and stands on 16 pillars.
-Initially temple was colored in bright colors, today nearly all color is gone.
-Only few paintings remain on the ceiling of mandapa.
-On existing remnants it is seen that the painting has been done three times at least.
+Initially, the temple was colored in bright colors, today nearly all color is gone.
+Only a few paintings remain on the ceiling of mandapa.
+On existing remnants, it is seen that the painting has been done three times at least.

 The giant mandapa is held by numerous life-sized elephants – also carved out of the original rock!
 This artistic method originates from Pitalkhora Buddhist caves, the 2nd century BC and later has been repeated in many artworks.

-Adjoining the mandapa comes the last structure inside the courtyard – Shiva temple.
+Adjoining the mandapa is the last structure inside the courtyard – Shiva temple.
 It is formed like a pyramid, resembling South Indian temples.
 Both Nandi Mandap and Shiva temple are housing lingams.